 Fostering Women's Economic Empowerment

-The WEEF will bring together high-level MENA and OECD policy makers and representatives from business, academia and civil society for an interactive and action-oriented discussion around the central themes of good practices on legal reform and enforcement, gender sensitive data gathering, gender mainstreaming across policy areas and financial inclusion.
+The WEEF brought together high-level MENA and OECD policy makers and representatives from business, academia and civil society for an interactive and action-oriented discussion around the central themes of good practices on legal reform and enforcement, gender sensitive data gathering, gender mainstreaming across policy areas, and financial inclusion.

 Gender parity is not only a fundamental human right but also a fantastic economic opportunity for countries.
 With women in MENA countries increasingly well-educated and skilled, their stronger participation in employment, entrepreneurship and public life could substantially increase growth.

 All countries of the MENA region have committed to achieving the Sustainable Development Goals, which represent important opportunities for the region to accelerate action on gender equality and women’s empowerment.

 About the MENA-OECD Women's Economic Empowerment Forum (WEEF)

 The MENA-OECD Competitiveness Programme has been working for over a decade to advance women’s economic empowerment in the region.
 In 2009, it created the OECD-MENA Women’s Business Forum (WBF), which grew to become a network of over 700 participants from MENA and OECD governments, international and regional organisations, the private sector, academia and civil society.
 Building on the WBF, a new MENA-OECD Women’s Economic Empowerment Forum (WEEF) was launched in 2017 in Cairo under the aegis of its co-chairs, H.E.
 Dr Sahar Nasr, Minister of International Co-operation and Investment of Egypt and H.E.
 Marie-Claire Swärd Capra, Ambassador of Sweden to Algeria.

 The WEEF has the following main objectives: